 By using MTZs, the laser targets and treats intensively within the zone whilst surrounding healthy tissue remain intact and unaffected and helps heal the wound.
 This fractional treatment results in a faster healing process than if all tissue in the treatment area was exposed to the laser.
 However, because the laser can only target a fraction of the patient's skin at a time, more treatments are typically required at 2 to 4 week intervals for the best outcomes.

-As we age, collagen production begins to slow allowing the skin to become thinner, resulting in more visible lines, wrinkles, and age spots.
+As we age, collagen production begins to slow down allowing the skin to become thinner, resulting in more visible lines, wrinkles, and age spots.
 Fractional lasers not only work to stimulate the skin to produce more collagen, providing greater volume and restore a youthful firmness, they also remove the outermost layer of skin to reveal smooth, glowing skin.

 Non-ablative fractional lasers typically need 4-6 visits at monthly intervals to give the same results that usually one ablative fractional laser needs.
 Downtimes vary — from 1-2 days with non-ablative fractional lasers to 5-10 days with ablative fractional lasers, depending on how aggressive one is.